Purpello/RepData_PeerAssessment1/PA1_template.md

 #define which intervals you want to label on the x-axis.
 #these were identified by inspecting the stepsByInterval data frame.
 tickmarks<-c(1,68,104,145,187,235)
-#create human readable lables for the tickmarks.
+#create human readable labels for the tickmarks.
 intervalLabels<-c("midnight","5:35","8:35","12:00","15:30","19:30")

 #Use the base plotting system to create a time-series plot.
+#I find the base plotting system is easier to use for time-series than ggplot2.
 plot(stepsByInterval$AverageSteps, type="l", xaxt='n',
      ylab="Average Steps", xlab="5-minute Interval",main="Average Steps per 5-minute Interval")